BarbzCodez/BarbzCodez/README.md

 ### Why my resume isn't formatted properly?

-A possible reason your resume isn't formatted properly, is because you missed a step or aren't following the .css rules.
+A possible reason your resume isn't formatted properly, is because you are not using the `.css` format.

-This is one example of what you might be looking at:
+For example, this happened to me while formatting my resume:

 ![A Screenshot of the sample resume with some text showing incorrectly](/images/badlyFormatted.png)

-The problem was that there cant be a space between the date and the title.
+The problem was that there was a space between the date and the title.

 Incorrect: